Project Cassandra (literature)

+Project Cassandra is a project aimed to use literature as "a tool for early crisis detection".
+The project was funded by German Federal Ministry of Defence and is being led by Jürgen Wertheimer, a professor of comparative literature of Weltethos Institut.
+In recent years, the Cassandra project has primarily worked on the basis of individual assignments for various sectors, including the Bertelsmann Foundation (studies on the future of Europe and the well-being of young people before and after the COVID-19 pandemic), the Ministry of Economic Affairs, and the Federal Government's Commissioner for Eastern Germany (studies on the challenges and future prospects of reunification as well as on transformation processes focusing on the Lusatia and Ruhr regions).

+Currently, the focus is a project by the NATO Defense College in Rome on the Taiwan-China conflict.
+Starting in January 2025, studies on Jordan and Poland as future "hubs" between systems will follow.
+Affiliated institutions include Dalhousie University in Halifax, the Universities of Wrocław and Paris IV, the Munich Security Conference, and the Global Ethic Foundation.
+The general objective remains the mapping and ongoing observation of fractures within and outside of Europe.

 Background and approach

 Jürgen Wertheimer said that "Writers represent reality in such a way that their readers can instantly visualise a world and recognise themselves inside it.
 They operate on a plane that is both objective and subjective, creating inventories of the emotional interiors of individual lives throughout history.
 We were interested in what hit a nerve.
 Was a book heaped with awards?
 Or banned and the author had to leave the country?"

-The team analyzed literature of the problematic regions, such as Kosovo in 1998-1999, Nigeria, and Algeria.
+The team analyzed literature of the problematic regions, such as Kosovo in 1998–1999, Nigeria, and Algeria.
 Such analysis "have shown that the monitoring and analysis of literature can be used as an early indicator of where and how perceptions and interpretations of reality change and where fictional texts influence the views of groups and societies – often years before these changes manifest themselves in the form of concrete action.
 The awareness of existing and emerging fictions and narratives enables a differentiated understanding of the roots of conflicts and their mental and emotional contexts.
 This allows for an early recognition of latent/protracted conflicts and violence-endorsing narratives."

 The team described their approach as "literary infrastructure" investigation: they want to know "what happens around the text?
 How is it being received?
 'We became interested in what hit a nerve.
 Was a book heaped with awards and state prizes?
 Or was it banned and the author had to leave the country?'
 Kuwait, for example, saw a rise of novels about the situation of the stateless Bidoon minority after 2010.
 Many of them were censored or banned shortly after their publication, prefiguring the crackdown on Bidoon protesters in 2019."
 To do this, the team reached authors and critics in their locations of interest.

 Examples of literature that "predicted" conflicts: